 Many people have a small degree of astigmatism and their sight remains unaffected

 In more severe cases, near or distant objects may appear blurred.
 You may also suffer from tired eyes or headaches while trying to focus.

 People can be born with astigmatism, or it can occur later in life.
 Although it can develop after an eye injury, an eye disease or eye surgery, the exact cause is usually unknown, although genetics can play a part.
 What is certain is that astigmatism is not caused by using a computer, watching too much television or reading in bad light.

-As a result, the eye is unable to focus a point or object into a sharp focused image on the retina.
 There are two types of astigmatism, regular and irregular.
-Irregular astigmatism is often caused by a corneal scar or scattering in the crystalline lens and cannot be corrected by standard prescription lenses, but may be corrected by contact lenses or mild astigmatisms can be treated by laser eye surgery.
-Regular astigmatism arising from either the cornea or crystalline lens can be corrected by a toric lens.
+Irregular astigmatism is often caused by a corneal scar or ‘scattering’ in the eye’s crystalline lens.
+While this type of astigmatism can’t be corrected by standard prescription lenses, it may be corrected by contact lenses or, in minor cases, by laser eye surgery.
+Regular astigmatism, arising from either the cornea or crystalline lens, can be corrected by a toric lens.

 Find out if you’re entitled to a free NHS-funded Eye Test and optical vouchers.Do I qualify?